GauBen/svelte-emails/README.md

 - `lib/`

   - `Header.svelte`: This will be our common email header.
+MJML offers a [lot of components](https://documentation.mjml.io/#standard-body-components) out of the box.

     ```html
     <mj-section>